Table of Contents

 - Key Features: Auto-suggestions, smart replies, and multilingual support.

-- Best For: Busy professionals managing high email volumes.
+- Best For: Busy professionals managing high volumes of email.

-- Example Use: Quickly responding to client emails with tailored suggestions.
+- Example Use: Quickly respond to client emails with tailored suggestions.

 2. Task and Project Management Tools